paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-022-bureau-of-indian-affairs-programs.md

 #### References in Text
 This Act, referred to in subsec. (c), means Pub.
 L. 95–561, Nov.
 1, 1978, 92 Stat.
 2143, as amended, known as the Education Amendments of 1978.
 For complete classification of this Act to the Code, see Short Title of 1978 Amendment note set out under [section 6301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6301&num=0&edition=prelim), Education, and Tables.

 The Indian Self-Determination and Education Assistance Act, referred to in subsec. (c), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, as amended, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, which is classified principally to chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Prior Provisions
 A prior section 2006, Pub.
 L. 95–561, title XI, § 1126, as added Pub.
 L. 103–382, title III, § 381, Oct.
 20, 1994, 108 Stat.
 3988, related to Bureau of Indian Affairs education functions, prior to the general amendment of this chapter by Pub.
 L. 107–110.